SovereignCloudStack/standards/Tests/kaas/kaas-sonobuoy-go-example-e2e-framework/README.md

 This directory holds all conformance tests that aim to validate the scs kaas infrastructure

 ## From Sonobuoy: Plug description

-> NOTE: There was a Sonobuoy blog post walking through this plugin, its benefits, and how to use it.
-See: https://sonobuoy.io/plugin-starter/
+> NOTE: There is a Sonobuoy blog post walking through this plugin, its benefits, and how to use it.
+See: <https://sonobuoy.io/plugin-starter/>

 ### Custom End-To-End (E2E) Tests